It’s almost Dec. 31. Do you have your resolutions ready?

-Although the holidays are a time of joy and gratitude, the last days of the year are often filled with forward thinking, our faces to the horizon, looking for ways to make the following year even better.
+Although the holidays are a time of joy and gratitude, we often fill the last days of the year with forward thinking, our faces to the horizon, looking for ways to make the following year even better.
 Phrases like “clean slate” and “starting over” saturate our newsfeeds, along with articles filled with a laundry list of life hacks for self-improvement.
 And although I love the hopeful eye with which many gaze, I have to admit that I have a problem with the “new year, new you” mentality.

-I understand it’s meant to inspire; reframing the stroke of midnight as the gift of a fresh start.
-If this year we fell short of who we wanted to be, we can try again next year.
+I understand it’s meant to inspire, reframing the stroke of midnight as the gift of a fresh start.
+If we fell short of who we wanted to be this year, we can always try again next year.
 New year, new you!

 But is that really what we want?

 It seems we only want to start the year anew when we feel the last was, well, less than satisfactory.
 But that is exactly the moment we should be digging in!
 When in your life have you noticed yourself grow stronger?
-I can tell you it’s not when things are sailing smoothly.
-In life, we expand our strength and courage in the hard times.
-It’s an “Oh shit!” response during the freefall, and a simple lesson in physics—when you take a deep breath and make yourself as big as possible to slow your speed in an effort to avoid crashing into the ground.
+It’s not when things are sailing smoothly.
+In life, it’s during the hard times that we expand our strength and courage.
+It’s an “Oh shit!” response during the freefall, and a simple lesson in physics—take a deep breath and make yourself as big as possible to slow your speed in an effort to avoid crashing into the ground.
 Beginning the new year as a new you would be abandoning the possibility of your moment of glory.
 As someone who has free fallen many times and fought hard to reach where and who I am today, I’d rather like to bring that warrior into the new year with me.

-Over the years, that warrior has crushed self-doubt, juggled multiple jobs, experienced injustice, lost loved ones, survived heartbreak and skin cancer….
-Sure, she made (plenty) mistakes and didn’t always “drink more water” or meet my other expectations, but that’s no reason to erase it all to start fresh.
-The victories and the mistakes I’ve made have brought me to the place I stand before you today, and for that I am grateful.
+Over the years, that warrior has crushed self-doubt, juggled multiple jobs, experienced injustice, lost loved ones, survived heartbreak and skin cancer… Sure, she made (plenty of) mistakes and didn’t always drink more water or meet her other expectations, but that’s no reason to erase it all just to start fresh.
+The victories and the mistakes I’ve made have brought me to where I am today, and for that I am grateful.

 The desire to improve is admirable and should certainly be encouraged.
-But we shouldn’t be so hard on ourselves as to demand we start over if come January 1st we haven’t got our lives figured out.
+But we shouldn’t be so hard on ourselves as to demand we start over if, come Jan.
+1, we haven’t managed to figure out our lives.
 Some of my favorite memories came from things that were spontaneous and unplanned!
 And it would be a shame to discredit how far you’ve truly come.
 Life is hard.
 Perhaps you didn’t lose those 10 pounds or find a new job.
 Regardless, the year was not a wash because of a couple failed resolutions.
 You tried, and that counts for a lot more than you’d think.
 Gaining character and resilience is something to celebrate, not bury, at the start of a new year.
 I, for one, am not willing to hide my battle wounds for the sake of newness and perfection.

 So as the new year begins, be bold.
 Be brave.
 Don’t ditch what might look like a mess of a canvas for the ideal of perfection in a blank slate.
-Because real and lasting progress is made slowly and with grit, not simply when the date on the calendar says so.
-A fresh start might sound appealing, but there is something to be said for refusing to give up on yourself.
+Because we make real and lasting progress slowly and with grit, not simply when the date on the calendar says so.
+“New year, new you” sounds appealing, but there is something to be said for refusing to give up on yourself.
 For looking in the mirror and being determined to make something beautiful out of what you see, no matter the state at which you stand.